 - Try to mount in a different location (you may be able to move away from the source and quiet the detector down)

 - Has anything changed in your car?
 A new phone, radio, GPS device?
 This may be the source, if so.
 Try turning it off to see if the alerts clear.
 If they do, try using the device again, but move it as far away from the detector as possible.
+Or turn off the laser enabled features.
+This will sometimes do the trick.

 - Another option, if nothing else seems to do the trick, is a laser modification where we slightly reduce the laser sensor's sensitivity at the factory.
 This is covered under warranty or our T2/T3 repair service if out of warranty.
 This is successful in most cases, and usually reduces the unwanted alerts.
 However, it does involve a slight decrease in laser performance.
-This does not generally have a big detrimental impact, so it's a viable option.
+This does not generally have a noticeable detrimental impact, so it's a viable option.

 - If the detector is unusable and none of the above actions resolves the issue, as a last resort, you can disable laser detection in settings.
 Be aware, this will leave you vulnerable to a laser ticket.
 In cases of strong RF driven false alerts, the detector could still alert even with the sensor "turned off".
 This is due to a strong interference source and cannot be resolved.